p-lod/PALP-Workspace/README.md

 ﻿# PALP Workspace

-PALP Workspace is a Flask web application that was created to help researchers for the PALP project connect different sources of data to each other.
+PALP Workspace is a Flask web application that was created to help researchers for the PALP project connect different sources of data to each other and describe images.
 It links  [Pompei: pitture e mosaici](https://www.worldcat.org/title/pompei-pitture-e-mosaici/oclc/28254535),  [Pitture e pavimenti di Pompei](https://www.worldcat.org/title/pitture-e-pavimenti-di-pompei/oclc/490575255),  [PompeiiinPictures](https://pompeiiinpictures.com/pompeiiinpictures/index.htm), and [an ArcGIS Map](https://arcg.is/ivHP0).
 The workspace is currently hosted at [https://workspace.p-lod.umasscreate.net/](https://workspace.p-lod.umasscreate.net/).

 ## User Workflow

-Users start by entering an ARC number, which queries the various databases based on location data.
-Each successive tab walks them through steps like validating OCR data, copying relevant descriptions, and choosing relevant pictures.
-The Description and Saved Data tabs are where that all comes together for them to save this linked data and use it to populate a Google Sheet with more detailed information.
+Users start by entering location, and can then choose from the ARCs at that location.
+Each successive tab walks them through steps like validating OCR data, copying relevant descriptions, and verifying relevant pictures chosen in the [Prequel](https://prequel.p-lod.umasscreate.net/).
+The Description tab is where that all comes together to save this linked data and use it to populate a Google Sheet with more detailed information.

 ## Integrations